A Thermodynamically Consistent High-Order Framework for Staggered Lagrangian Hydrodynamics

-The order of the vertices is r-coordinate priority, $(\xi_1,\eta_1)=(-1,-1),(\xi_2,\eta_2)=(1,-1),(\xi_3,\eta_3)=(-1,1),(\xi_4,\eta_4)=(1,1)$.
-The reference element and the corresponding Gauss-Legendre quadrature points for $m=1,2,3$ are displayed in Figure~\ref{fig:Q_1_reference_element}.
-The quadrature rules are visualized by color: one-point (red), four-point (blue), and nine-point (green and red).
+\textbf{The $Q^1-P^0$ Case:} For the classical $Q^1-P^0$ 2D FEM space pair, the reference element and the corresponding Gauss quadrature points for $m=1,2,3$ are displayed in Figure~\ref{fig:Q_1_reference_element}.
+The specific quadrature rules are visualized by color: one-point (red), four-point (blue), and nine-point (green and red).